-The Loving Charity Society was founded by African Americans after the Civil War.
-It offered members burial and medical insurance during segregation when they were barred by White companies.
+The Loving Charity Society was founded by African Americans after the Civil War to offer members burial and medical insurance during segregation when they were barred by White companies.
 The LCS officers kept their offices on the second floor of the building.
 Records show that members here paid 25 cents per month for benefits.
-The hall was renovated in 2017.

-AMENITIES: Interpretive panels.
+AMENITIES: interpretive panels

-POOLESVILLE - historic town, bank, and store HistoricMedley.org
+POOLESVILLE - town, bank, store Poolesville Historic District mht.maryland.gov